FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Baca, de Baca, Baquero, Baquera, Baquer, Baquerizo, Vaca, de Vaca, Vacas, Vacario, Vacaro, Vaquero and many more.

 This web page shows only a small excerpt of our Baquero research.
-Another 411 words (29 lines of text) covering the year 1228 is included under the topic Early Baquero History in all our PDF Extended History products.
+Another 411 words (29 lines of text) covering the year 1228 is included under the topic Early Baquero History in all our PDF Extended History products and printed products wherever possible.

-Another 31 words (2 lines of text) are included under the topic Early Baquero Notables in all our PDF Extended History products.
+Another 31 words (2 lines of text) are included under the topic Early Baquero Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: